 Note that Python maintainers recommend that developers use existing libraries and tools that automatically generate the Python interface code from simpler descriptions of intent, such as those covered in [xx] https://packaging.python.org/guides/packaging-binary-extensions/ such as Cython, cffi, and SWIG.

 6.47.2 Guidance to language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 Follow the guidance contained in ISO/IEC 24772-1 subclause 47.5, especially when interfacing to a language without a predefined API.